mathnet/mathnet-numerics/docs/content/Compatibility.md

 Supported Platforms:

-- .Net Framework 4.0 and higher, with builds for .Net 4.0 and 4.6.1.
-- .Net Standard 1.3 and higher, with builds for .Net Standard 1.3 and 2.0.
+- .NET 5.0 or higher, with builds for 5.0.
-- .Net Core (via .Net Standard)
-- Mono (via .Net Framework)
-- Windows, Linux and Mac.

-The F# extensions support a slightly reduced platform set:

-- .Net Framework 4.5 and higher, with builds for .Net 4.5.
+- .NET Framework 4.6.1 or higher, with builds for 4.6.1 and 4.8.
-- .Net Standard 1.6 and higher, with builds for .Net Standard 1.6 and 2.0.
+- .NET Standard 2.0 or higher, with builds for 2.0.
-- .Net Core (via .Net Standard)
-- Mono (via .Net Framework)
+- Mono (via .NET Standard)
 - Windows, Linux and Mac.